Cards' Pujols hits 700th home run, 4th player to reach mark

-LOS ANGELES — St. Louis Cardinals slugger Albert Pujols hit his 700th home run on Friday night, connecting for his second drive of the game against the Los Angeles Dodgers and becoming the fourth player to reach the milestone in major league history.
+LOS ANGELES — St. Louis slugger Albert Pujols hit his 700th home run, connecting for his second drive of the game and becoming the fourth player to reach the milestone in major league history as the Cardinals routed the Los Angeles Dodgers 11-0 Friday night.

+“Don’t get me wrong, I know where my places stand in this game, but since Day One when I made my debut, I was never about numbers, never about chasing numbers.
+It was always about winning championships and tried to get better in these games.”

+Dodgers manager Dave Roberts was more than glad to gush about Pujols’ accomplishment.

 A man wearing a blue Dodgers shirt with Hideo Nomo’s No. 16 on the back snagged the 700th homer ball.
 He was whisked under the stands as he clutched a black glove containing the historic souvenir ball to his chest.
 Prolonged negotiations went on before the man was escorted out of Dodger Stadium flanked by 10 security personnel and into a waiting SUV.

-Showing the pop from his younger, dominant days, the 42-year-old Pujols hit No. 699 in the third inning, then launched No. 700 in the fourth.
+Showing the pop from his younger, dominant days, Pujols hit No. 699 in the third inning, then launched No. 700 in the fourth.

 A 37-year-old Los Angeles man, Cesar Soriano, snagged No. 699.
 He turned the ball over to security after being told he could meet Pujols.